 The Interactive Multimedia Certificate provides training in multiple aspects of interactive multimedia using the industry standard software Adobe Flash.
-Topics will include: drawing with Flash, using symbols, animation and motion graphics, using audio and video, designing for interactivity and Actionscript programming.
+Topics will include drawing with Flash, using symbols, animation and motion graphics, using audio and video, designing for interactivity and Actionscript programming.

 This certificate is designed for students who have experience with computers and want to improve Flash design and programming skills.
 Previous experience with Adobe Photoshop, Adobe Illustrator, and web design suggested.
-If a student does not have the prior proficiency other coursework might be required to meet course pre-requisites.
+If a student does not have the prior proficiency, other course work might be required to meet course pre-requisites.

-Successful applicants for this certificate must have earned a high school diploma or GED and completed all courses listed below with at least a grade of C.
+Successful applicants for this certificate must complete all courses listed below with at least a grade of C.

-Major Requirements Credits
+Major Requirements

 DME 110 Introduction to Digital Media 3

 DME 120 Intro to Multimedia Applications 3

 DME 130 Digital Animation I 3

 DME 220 Interactive Multimedia Programming 3

-Total Credit Hours Required 12
+Total Credit Hours Required